-From the study it can be concluded that, performance of tomatoes under ICM practices haved showed higher gap in-yieldsattributes and yield than farmers practice.
-Yield improvement of tomate with ICM was achieved with the combined effects of ICM module as prescribed by the Dr YSR Horticultural University.
-The influence of ICM module from tillage to harvesting had worked systematically on increaseding the yield, input use efficiency and economic benefits.
-Farmers practice of tomato production demands higher cost of production than ICM due to repeated sprayings for post and disease.
-It can be concluded that, under present circumstances adopting of ICM practices in tomato cultivation could achieve the higher economic benefit than farmersfarmer's practice.
-This should influence that will encourage more farmers to shift to adopadoption of ICM practices not only in tomato and but also in other major vegetable and fruit crops in Ananthapur and Satya Sai districts of Andhra Pradesh.
+From the study it can be concluded that tomatoes under ICM practices have higher yieldsthan farmers practice.
+The ICM module from tillage to harvesting increased yield, input use efficiency and economic benefits..
+It can be concluded that, under present circumstances adopting ICM practices in tomato cultivation could achieve higher economic benefit than farmer's practice.
+This should influence more farmers to adopt ICM practices in tomato and other major vegetable and fruit crops in Ananthapur and Satya Sai districts of Andhra Pradesh.